askavian/stars/README.md

 - **Navigation**
     - Bigger Nav Icons on MobileInclude images to the questions.
 - **Design**
-    - Better Responsive Design for Profile Picture and Table.
+    - Better Responsive Design for Profile Picture and Table within article.
+Out of scope for now.
     - Include a Favicon
     - Include JavaScript to fullscreen an image by hovering over it and not opening int in a _blank tab
     - Better design for the Gallery Section on each page